A people-centred needs analysis for effective humanitarian action

 WHO

-JIAF 2.0 has been developed by a partnership that includes some of the largest donors, United Nations agencies and clusters, and specialized agencies under the auspices of the Grand Bargain.
-OCHA and the clusters lead the JIAF analysis in each crisis context to inform humanitarian needs overview and response plans.
-Donors use the HNOs that are underpinned by JIAF analysis to inform their contribution to responses.
+OCHA and the clusters lead the JIAF in each crisis context to inform Humanitarian Needs and Response Plan (HNRPs).
+Donors use the HNRPs underpinned by the JIAF analysis to inform their contributions to responses.

 WHEN